ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 * the CONNECT stream is closed, either cleanly or abruptly, on either side; or
 * a CLOSE_WEBTRANSPORT_SESSION capsule is either sent or received.

-Upon learning that the session has been terminated, the endpoint MUST reset all of the streams associated with the session with the H3_WEBTRANSPORT_SESSION_GONE error code; it MUST NOT send any new datagrams or open any new streams.
+Upon learning that the session has been terminated, the endpoint MUST reset the send side and abort reading on the receive side of all of the streams associated with the session (see Section 2.4 of {{!RFC9000}}) using the H3_WEBTRANSPORT_SESSION_GONE error code; it MUST NOT send any new datagrams or open any new streams.